 - Enter all the administrative details neatly in pen, not pencil.
 DO NOT use initials.
-Include the name a child is known as, as well as their formal first and second name - Include your full name (not initials) - Make sure the concern or incident is described in detail, when appropriate, use a child's own words - Don't report what other people have told you they must complete their own forms - Only write about one child on each Concern Form (use a separate form for each child) - Remember that Concern Forms are used in court cases and inquests as primarydocuments, so they must be complete and accurate.
-Any rough notes taken while meeting with a childare also primary documents and should be retained and attached to the concern form. - Make sure you use a Concern Form to record your concern and where necessary use a Body Chart form if appropriate forms can be found in the appendeces of this policy or from the school office. - Complete a hard copy of the form.
+Include the name a child is known as, as well as their formal first and second name - Include your full name (not initials) - Make sure the concern or incident is described in detail, when appropriate, use a child's own words - Don't report what other people have told you they must complete their own forms - Only write about one child on each Concern Form (use a separate form for each child) - Remember that Concern Forms are used in court cases and inquests as primary documents, so they must be complete and accurate.
+Any rough notes taken while meeting with a childare also primary documents and should be retained and attached to the concern form. - Make sure you use a Concern Form to record your concern.
+Do not use any other form or piece of paper.
+Writing on the back of other forms can cause confusion and error - Please also use a Body Chart form if appropriate - Forms are available in the Staff Room/School Office or can be downloaded from the staff intranet, or obtained from the DSL. - Complete a hard-copy of the form.
 Do not email details of the concern.
 Emails get missed, go to the wrong person and cannot be signed.
 Email trails may be used as evidence.
 Confidentiality might be compromised if email systems are insecure - Do not make any attempt to investigate the incident but inform the Designated Safeguarding Lead and/or the Head, as appropriate, immediately, unless the observation or incident would be a safeguarding concern only if it were repeated.
-When a child is describing pain or an injury, staff should not ask to see parts of the body which are normally covered up. - Completed Concern Forms must be given to the relevant DSL or Head without delay (they may be delivered to a member of the reception or administration team and out in a sealed envelope to be passed to the DSL or Head at the earliest opportunity. - Please alert the safeguarding team to concerns as soon as possible.
+When a child is describing pain or an injury, staff should not ask to see parts of the body which are normally covered up. - Completed Concern Forms must be sent to the relevant DSL without delay - Please alert the safeguarding team to concerns as soon as possible.
 It can take several hours to deal with even urgent concerns and the earlier we start the better - Finally, please remember to sign, date and time all forms